 The SolarEdge solution assumes that a solar array connects to the inverter, so if the system is a retrofit, the SolarEdge portal will show that the solar PV yield is zero.
 However, you can still monitor the yield of your solar PV system in the same way you used to – either by looking at the inverter display or the online portal for your existing system.

 The reason the SolarEdge system behaves in this way is because it doesn’t know how much energy is being generated by the existing, separate solar PV system.
 SolarEdge is working to develop a new feature to allow a second SolarEdge Modbus meter to measure the output of the existing solar PV system.

 If you wish to retrofit a Tesla Powerwall without touching your existing solar power system, the SolarEdge and SMA systems are a good solution.
 They are both immediately available and you’ll also be able to continue using your existing inverter.

 SolarEdge inverters have a class leading 12 year warranty and were the first inverter partner that Tesla Energy announced.

 The SMA Sunny Boy Storage 2.5 also has a solid warranty.
-It’s manufactured by Germany’s SMA – a leader in inverter technology with 35 years experience and more than 35 gigawatts of solar products installed.
+It comes from Germany’s SMA.
+SMA is a leader in inverter technology with 35 years experience and more than 35 gigawatts of solar products installed.

 Retrofit Tesla Powerwall Battery- Next Steps

-Energy Matters parent company is an Authorized Tesla Energy Reseller.
+Energy Matters works with a number of Authorized Tesla Energy Resellers.
 Our experts have been installing battery systems throughout Australia since 2006.
-We have the people with the skills and experience to ensure your Powerwall installation is carried out in a way that ensures peak performance.
+We have the people with the skills and experience to ensure your Powerwall installation ensures peak performance.
 So, if you need to retrofit Tesla Powerwall Battery, then contact us now.

 Haven’t gone solar yet?
 Get a quick solar quote and start getting ready to join Australia’s solar + storage revolution!